gbrener/usesthis_crawler/README.md

 # usesthis_crawler

-Crawler that scrapes usesthis.com/interviews and stores the results in a local database.
-The database contains information about each interview including the transcript, details about the person being interviewed, and the tools they use to do their jobs.
+This is a crawler that scrapes usesthis.com/interviews and stores the results in a local database.
+The scraped information includes parts of the transcript, details about the person being interviewed, and the tools they use to do their jobs.

 To install: